acosio14/handwritten-digit-recognizer/README.md

 # Handwritten Digit Recognizer

-This is my 2nd AI Project.
-The idea was to develop a Convolutional Neural Network (CNN) to detect handwritten digits.
-I also develop a Feedforward Neural Network (CNN) to compare it against the CNN.
-The data used to train both models was the classic MNIST dataset.
-It contians about 70,000 images that are split into a training set of 60,000 examples, and a test set of 10,000 examples.
+This is my second AI project.
+The goal was to develop a Convolutional Neural Network (CNN) to detect handwritten digits using the classic MNIST dataset.
+I also built a Feedforward Neural Network (FNN) to compare its performance against the CNN.
+The MNIST dataset contains about 70,000 images, split into 60,000 training examples and 10,000 test examples.

-The data was initial preprocessed by splitting the training set into train and validation sets, with 20% of the original training dat set aside for validation.
-Afterwards, the data was normalized to make it easier for the models to learn.
-Both networks were trained using pytorch's CrossEntropyLoss, along with ADAM optimizer with a learning rate of 0.003.
-They were trained in batches of 32 images for 10 epochs.
+For preprocessing, the original training set was further divided into training and validation subsets, with 20% reserved for validation.
+All images were then normalized to help the models learn effectively.
+Both networks were trained using PyTorch’s `CrossEntropyLoss` and the ADAM optimizer with a learning rate of 0.003.
+Training was done in batches of 32 images for 10 epochs.

-To evaluate the models, the final networks were tested with the separate, untouched test data.
-Metrics suchs as accuracy, precision, recall, and f1-score were used to evaluate the performance of the neural networks.
-Overall, the results showed that the CNN outperformed the FNN.
-The entire process taken to pre-process the data, train the models, and evaluate them can be seen in the jupyter notebook, [handwritten_digits](https://github.com/acosio14/handwritten-digits-recognizer/blob/main/handwritten-digits.ipynb).
+To evaluate performance, the final models were tested on the untouched test dataset.
+Metrics such as accuracy, precision, recall, and F1-score were used to compare the networks.
+Overall, the CNN outperformed the FNN, which was to be expected since it is better suited to deal with spatial data, such as images.
+The entire workflow—including preprocessing, training, and evaluation can be viewed in the Jupyter notebook [handwritten_digits](https://github.com/acosio14/handwritten-digits-recognizer/blob/main/handwritten-digits.ipynb).

-Overall, I learned:
+## Overall, I learned:
-- How to build a Convolutional Neural Network.
+- How to build a Convolutional Neural Network
-- How to properly batch data from scratch.
+- How to properly batch data from scratch
-- Better understanding of classification metrics.
+- A deeper understanding of classification metrics
-- The proper use of CrossEntropLoss and what inputs it requires.
+- The correct use of `CrossEntropyLoss` and the type of inputs it requires